categoricallylarge/mini-app-next-js-boilerplate/README.md

 ---

+**Live Demo**

+You can view a sample demo [here](https://warpcast.com/~/developers/composer-actions?postUrl=https%3A%2F%2Fmini-app-next-js-boilerplate.vercel.app%2Fapi%2Flauncher) to see how this boilerplate works with a Farcaster client infrastructure using an embedded web view.

+You can also test out the QR Code login method by going to the live domain [here](https://mini-app-next-js-boilerplate.vercel.app)

+---

 ### Mini App Launch Flow

 When your Mini App is triggered by a Farcaster client, it calls the `api/launcher` route with an authenticated post request from the user.